apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 1. `documentCache` - Document cache is used for caching the `NodeDocument` instance.
 These are in memory representation of the persistent state.
 For example in case of Mongo it maps to the Mongo document in `nodes` collection and for RDB its maps to the row in `NODES` table.
+There is a class of `NodeDocument` (leaf level split documents) which, since `1.3.15` are cached under `prevDocCache` (see below)

     Depending on the `DocumentStore` implementation different heuristics are applied for invalidating the cache entries based on changes in backend

+2. `prevDocCache` - Previous document cache is used for caching the `NodeDocument` instance representing leaf level split documents.
+Unlike other type of `NodeDocument`, these are immutable and hence don't require invalidation.
+    If configured, this cache can exploit persistent cache as well.
+    Similar to other `NodeDocument` these are also in memory representation of the persistent state. (since `1.3.15`)

+    Depending on the `DocumentStore` implementation different heuristics are applied for invalidating the cache entries based on changes in backend

-2. `docChildrenCache` - Document Children cache is used to cache the children state for a given parent node.
+3. `docChildrenCache` - Document Children cache is used to cache the children state for a given parent node.
 This is invalidated completely upon every background read

-3. `nodeCache` - Node cache is used to cache the `DocumentNodeState` instances.
+4. `nodeCache` - Node cache is used to cache the `DocumentNodeState` instances.
     These are **immutable** view of `NodeDocument` as seen at a given revision hence no consistency checks are to be performed for them

-4. `childrenCache` - Children cache is used to cache the children for a given node.
+5. `childrenCache` - Children cache is used to cache the children for a given node.
 These are also **immutable** and represent the state of children for a given parent at certain revision